rrbauman/Pewlett_Hackard_Analysis/README.md

 ![Pewlett_Hackard_Analysis](./actual_ret.png)

 3) In looking at the unique_titles file, it is easy to note that many of the employees have risen among the ranks.
 Some have gone up two or more levels of employment.
-It would be interesting to see how employees in the past were able to be promoted and perhaps something more could be learned about this process.
+It would be interesting to see how employees in the past were able to be promoted and perhaps something more could be learned about this process to entice the younger employees to continue at HP.

 4) The mentorship elibility csv really highlighted the remarkable drop in employess from 1952 to 1965.
 Bobby noticed the relatively low number on the count(*) of this output so created the same output with the 1952 year as input and the difference in number of employees retiring born in the year 1952 vs those born in the year 1965 is quite astounding, those born in 1952 who are eligible for retirement count is 16,981 vs those born in 1965 is 1,549.
 That's more than 15 X's the employees who are eligible for retirement who were born in 1952 vs that of 1965.
 It is a good thing the are starting a mentorship program, but they may want to try something with those born  BEFORE 1965.